 - Confront and address racial issues within mainstream syllabuses to effectively decolonise STEM curriculums. – Many of the academics featured in the current curriculum were extremely racist/misogynistic/homophobic/transphobic etc…, and none of this is mentioned or even known by many of the academics who teach their work.
 As a result most of these white male scientists are put on intellectual pedestals, and the fact that their biases affected their contributions to science, and in many cases actively held back the progress of science, goes completely neglected.

-Much of the science we use stems from unethical practices, but in mainstream STEM curriculums students are actively discouraged from addressing these issues or even mentioning them in any capacity, however STEM is not perfectly objective and like everything else made by humans is affected by the biases of those who made it.
-The moral implications of many scientists works cannot be ignored, as it leads to the widespread issue we see today, one example being how the Hubble telescope is named after Edwin Hubble who was extremely violent and racist.
+Much of the science we use stems from unethical practices, but in mainstream STEM curriculums students are actively discouraged from addressing these issues or even mentioning them in any capacity, however STEM is not perfectly objective and like everything else made by humans, it is affected by the biases of those who made it.
+The moral implications of many scientists’ works cannot be ignored and these terrible morals objectively made the science they did worse.
+It has lead to the widespread issues we see today, one example being how the Hubble telescope is named after Edwin Hubble who was extremely violent and racist.

 - Promote the achievements of scientists from marginalised backgrounds both throughout history and today. – Many scientists from marginalised backgrounds have done excellent work in STEM both now and throughout history, but their work has been systematically erased.
-Mainstream curriculum feature almost no BME scientists, however representation of POC academics succeeding in STEM curriculums is extremely important – if students of colour are able to read about the achievements of people from their ethnic background, they feel like their own achievements will be valued and will be encouraged to continue in their work.
+Mainstream curriculums feature almost no scientists of colour, however representation of people of colour succeeding in STEM curriculums is extremely important: if students of colour are able to read about the achievements of people from their ethnic background, they feel like their own achievements will be valued and will be encouraged to continue in their work.
+This also legitimises their work in white students/academics eyes, a huge problem that compounds their erasure.
 Additionally, due to the historical systematic and outright racism many of the achievements of scientists of colour has been overshadowed and dishonestly attributed to white scientists.
-We have therefore dedicated a section of this site to writing articles about historical and modern day scientists of colour and their work, not only focussing on POC scientists who have thrived in the West, but also the development of science in specifically POC nations.
-Furthermore we focus on how a lot of the science we attribute to modern “Western science” was actually formulated and developed centuries prior in countries outside of the West – we plan on releasing a guide to decolonising STEM, which will contain a lot of this information.
+We have therefore dedicated a section of this site to writing articles about historical and modern day scientists of colour and their work, not only focussing on scientists of colour who have thrived in the West, but also the development of science in specifically POC nations.
+Furthermore we focus on how a lot of the science we attribute to modern “Western science” was actually formulated and developed centuries prior and infinitely more morally in countries outside of the West.

 We have developed three programmes (not currently available to the public) where we will work directly with universities to make changes via practical and systematic solutions.
-We’re also working such that underprivileged BME undergraduates aren’t forced to do extra work.
-Often the “solution” to the lack of BME in paid positions in academia being: “Do these other expensive extracurricular activities on top of getting perfect grades in the core curriculum and then we’ll consider you”.
-We are working to FUNDAMENTALLY CHANGE how staff are hired for paid PhD + Academic positions as well as call out and remove the NUMEROUS number of unethical practices currently featured in mainstream STEM curriculums.
-Finally, we highlight the lesser known stories of BME (especially Women of Colour) in STEM (via our blog) to encourage others to consider applying for PhDs.
+We’re also working towards the goal of having institutions themselves lead this work, not underprivileged BME undergraduates.
+Often the “solution” to the lack of BME in paid positions in academia is: “Do these other expensive extracurricular activities on top of getting perfect grades in the core curriculum and then we’ll consider you”.
+We are working to FUNDAMENTALLY CHANGE how staff are hired for paid PhD + academic positions as well as call out and remove the NUMEROUS number of unethical practices currently featured in mainstream STEM curriculums.
+Finally, we highlight the lesser known stories of BME (especially of women of colour) in STEM (via our blog) to encourage others to consider applying for PhDs.

-- We have a workshop entitled BME climb to PhD, which helps those from marginalised backgrounds actually apply for a PhD programme.
+- We have a podcast episode and guide which helps those from marginalised backgrounds actually apply for a PhD programme.
 It states the lesser know realities of the process, many of which are not featured in university open days, as well as the costs that go along with them.

 - We have a fully written and planned module entitled Diversity in STEM.
 It focuses on postcolonial theory in STEM and consists of a history of colonialism in STEM including how it facilitated imperialism and how that affects the science we use today.

-- Finally, we have planned out how to obtain actual accurate statistics of BME in STEM.
-As many BME in PhD positions are paying international students from partnered universities.
+- Finally, we have planned out how to obtain actual accurate statistics of BME in STEM, as many BME in PhD positions consist of paying international students from partnered universities.
 In addition to this many universities don’t hire their own UK domiciled graduates and have very few BME academics.
 As accurate statistics on the full extent of these issues are not widely available, our programme aims to encourage universities to produce accurate statistics on the number of BME in all career stages.
 This includes undergraduate, postgraduate taught, postgraduate research, academic staff and senior academic staff.
-Additionally, the statistics will be analysed with context being put into the numbers as there are many socio-economic factors that will affect these numbers.
+Additionally, the statistics will be analysed with context being put into the numbers as there are many external socio-economic factors that will affect these numbers.